AndLin-hub/coding-challenge/README.md

 ## OverView
 The repo contained an script to calculate metrics: Revenue, Expenses, Gross Profit Margins, Net Profit Margins, Working Capital Ratio.
 The main javascript will be runned from the external file "data.json".
+Run command "npm i" to install dependencies

 ## Calculations